2025–26 Men's Hoofdklasse Hockey

 The 2025–26 Men's Hoofdklasse Hockey, also known as the Tulp Hoofdklasse Men for sponsorship reasons, is the 53rd season of the Men's Hoofdklasse Hockey, the top Dutch field hockey league.
 The season began on 13 September 2025 and will conclude in May 2026 with the second match of the championship final.

-Amsterdam are the defending champions, having won the 2024–25 championship final by defeating Kampong.
+In the championship's playoff final, the defending champions Amsterdam were defeated by Rotterdam with a score of 5–4 on aggregate.

 Teams

 Twelve teams compete in the league - the top nine teams from the previous season, the winner of the 2024–25 Promotieklasse and the two winners of the 2024–25 relegation play-offs.
 Laren won the 2024–25 Promotieklasse and replaced Nijmegen.
 Hurley and Schaerweijde won the relegation play-offs.